← Reference Deep-Dives Reference Deep-Dive · 10 min read

 Growth stage (50-500 users)

-Growth-stage companies face a new challenge: their user base is diversifying.
+Growth-stage companies face a new challenge: the user base is diversifying.
 The early adopters who provided initial product feedback may not represent the broader market the company is growing into.
 Research cadence needs to cover multiple segments — existing power users, recent signups, trial abandoners, and churned customers — to maintain a complete picture.

 At this stage, research should be formally integrated into sprint planning.
 The weekly research review becomes a standing ritual where the product team reviews recent conversation findings and adjusts sprint priorities based on emerging patterns.
+Monthly deep-dive studies of 30-50 interviews provide the segment-level analysis that weekly pulses cannot.

 Scale stage (500+ users)